jhildenbiddle/docsify-themeable/docs/quick-start.md

 docsify serve docs
 ```

-A simple [Python](https://www.python.org/) web server can also be used:
+A simple [Python](https://www.python.org/) web server can also be used and is likely pre-installed with your operating system:

 ```bash
 # Change to site directory